simonehagey/orbdot/docs/source/models.rst

 .. _models:

-**********
-The Models
-**********
+******
+Theory
+******
-This section describes the models...
+This section describes the models that can be fit, and also all the equations for theoretical calculations of various effects.

+Section XX goes over the coordinate system, section XX reviews the transit and eclipse timing models, section XX discusses radial velocity models, and section XX details the theoretical calculations for long-term orbital variations and their causes.
 .. _coordinate_system:

 Coordinate System
 =================
-The OrbDot models are written in a coordinate system in which the sky plane lies on the x-z plane and the y-axis points toward the observer along the line of sight.

 It is critical to be consistent in the definition of the argument of pericenter :math:`\omega` when simultaneously fitting transit and eclipse mid-times and radial velocities.
 In the OrbDot coordinate system, the argument of pericenter is determined from the positive x-axis, such that a transit occurs when the true anomaly :math:`\phi` is equal to:

 .. math::
  \phi_{\mathrm I}\,=\,\frac{\pi}{2} - \omega_{\mathrm p}